-- More than 115,000 employees are members of our 12 employee resource groups (ERGs) and 7 – 3 domestic, 4 International – employee networks (ENs); they focus on personal and professional development, community outreach and support of the business.
-(Six ERGs in recently acquired DIRECTV have 2,000 additional employees.)
+- More than 130,000 employees are members of our 12 employee resource groups (ERGs) and 12 - 7 domestic, 5 International- employee networks (ENs); they focus on personal and professional development, community outreach and support of the business.

 - Organizations that examine diversity practices consistently rank AT&T among the best.
 We receive multiple awards in these areas annually.

 - Diversity and inclusion not only drive innovation that makes us a stronger company--they also serve to connect people from different cultures and backgrounds.
 We realize that simply working side by side is no longer enough.
 Instead, we must actively seek and share unfiltered experiences, moving from tolerance to understanding.